acidtone/wbdv-winter-2020/materials/cpnt260/days/d08/README.md

 2. Consider older browsers
     - what's the support for the newer features being used?
     - what's the user experience without these declarations?
-    - is the site borken?
+    - is the site broken?
       - if not, is it worth fixing?
 3. Craft better code
     - how do we science the sh*t out of this?